hansahrenberg/schemachange/README.md

 1. Open a shell and change directory to your copy of the schemachange repository
 1. Run schemachange (see [Running the Script](#running-the-script) above) with your Snowflake account details and the `demo/citibike` folder as the root folder (make sure you use the full path)

+## Deploying to Read-Only accounts

+Deploying resources to read-only accounts is necessary when using with Secure Data Sharing.
+By default schemachange will try to create and manage migration history table(s) in the same account where the resources live.
+With reader accounts this scenario is not possible.

+In order to deploy resources to reader account(s), schemachange must manage the migration history in the provider account.
+This is an additional functionality and requires setting external account parameters during deployment.
+This functionality can be enabled by setting `--deploy-external` switch.
+Migration history tables are named similarly but with account locator as suffix.

 ## Integrating With DevOps

 ### Sample DevOps Process Flow